Longevity myths

 Longevity myths are traditions about long-lived people (generally supercentenarians), either as individuals or groups of people, and practices that have been believed to confer longevity, but which current scientific evidence does not support, nor the reasons for the claims.
-While literal interpretations of such myths may appear to indicate extraordinarily long lifespans, many scholars believe such figures may be the result of incorrect translations of number systems through various languages, coupled along with the cultural and symbolic significance of certain numbers.
+While literal interpretations of such myths may appear to indicate extraordinarily long lifespans, experts believe such figures may be the result of incorrect translations of number systems through various languages, coupled along with the cultural and symbolic significance of certain numbers.

-The phrase "longevity tradition" may include "purifications, rituals, longevity practices, meditations, and alchemy" that have been believed to confer greater human longevity, especially in Chinese Culture.
+The phrase "longevity tradition" may include "purifications, rituals, longevity practices, meditations, and alchemy" that have been believed to confer greater human longevity, especially in Chinese culture.

 Modern science indicates various ways in which genetics, diet, and lifestyle affect human longevity.
 It also allows us to determine the age of human remains with a fair degree of precision.

-Outside of mythology, the record for the maximum verified lifespan in the modern world is 122 1/2 years for women (Jeanne Calment) and 116 years for men (Jiroemon Kimura).
+The record for the maximum verified lifespan in the modern world is 122 1/2 years for women (Jeanne Calment) and 116 years for men (Jiroemon Kimura).
 Some scientists estimate that in case of the most ideal conditions people can live up to 127 years.
 This does not exclude the theoretical possibility that in the case of a fortunate combination of mutations there could be a person who lives longer.
 Though the lifespan of humans is one of the longest in nature, there are animals that live longer.
-For example, some individuals of the Galapagos tortoise are able to live more than 175 years, and some individuals of the bowhead whale more than 200 years.
+For example, some individuals of the Galapagos tortoise live more than 175 years, and some individuals of the bowhead whale more than 200 years.
 Some scientists cautiously suggest that the human body can have sufficient resources to live up to 150 years.